lean8086/postpone/README.md

 Tool to manage a queue of tasks for browser-based apps.

 ## Purpose
-Executes specified tasks, even those that had to be run when the browser window remained closed.
+Execute specified tasks, even those that had to be run when the browser window remained closed.

 ## Work in progress
 * Manage OS notifications.